Dog Hiking Gear List

 Summit Views

-Lighter dogs with less fur might need more sunscreen than others, this can be applied to areas where there is less fur, but I love to put a little sunscreen on my dog’s nose to help keep him from getting burned; it helps if they have a cracking nose or dry skin, too.
+Lighter dogs with less fur might need more sunscreen than others, this can be applied to areas where there is less fur, but I put a little sunscreen on my dog’s nose to help keep him from getting burned; it helps if they have a cracking nose or dry skin, too.

 Our choice: My Dog Nose It